© Unofficial Royalty 2024

 July 22, 1535 – Birth of Katarina Stenbock, Queen of Sweden, third wife of King Gustav Vasa I of Sweden, in Torpa, Västergötland, Sweden

 Katarina’s mother was the sister of King Gustav I Vasa of Sweden’s second wife Margareta Eriksdotter Leijonhufvud.
 Therefore, Katarina was the first cousin of the ten children of Gustav Vasa and Margareta Leijonhufvud.
-Katarina’s parents were part of the Kungafränderna (The King’s Relatives) and were given prominent positions and had much influence at court.
+Katarina’s parents, part of the Kungafränderna (The King’s Relatives), were given prominent positions and had much influence at court.
 It is quite probable that Katerina served as a maid of honor to her aunt Margareta Leijonhufvud.
 When Katerina’s aunt died in 1551, Gustav Vasa decided to marry Katarina despite the king being 56 and Katarina being 17.
-Gustav Vasa saw this marriage as a way to forgo the costs and the time-consuming negotiations necessary to arrange a marriage with a foreign princess in the complicated political climate in Europe as a result of the ongoing conflicts caused by the Protestant Reformation.
+Gustav Vasa saw this marriage as a way to forgo the costs and the time-consuming negotiations necessary to arrange a marriage with a foreign princess in the complicated political climate in Europe due to the ongoing conflicts caused by the Protestant Reformation.
 Katarina’s family saw the marriage as a way to preserve the family connection they had made with Gustav Vasa through his previous marriage with Margareta Leijonhufvud.
 Katarina and Gustav Vasa had no children but Katarina served as a stepmother to her first cousins, the children of Gustav Vasa and her aunt Margareta Leijonhufvud.

 Unofficial Royalty: Katerina Stenbock, Queen of Sweden